x

 Screenshot from Pinkerton's body camera video, a moment after Bunch retrieved a set of car keys.

-Bunch replies "I said I'll move my vehicle," to which Pinkerton replies "No, you went and got your (expletive) gun" and then says he will call the police, adding "You're not going near your (expletive) gun or I'll drop you right where you stand."
+Bunch replies, "I said I'll move my vehicle," to which Pinkerton replies, "No, you went and got your (expletive) gun" and then says he will call the police, adding "You're not going near your (expletive) gun, or I'll drop you right where you stand."

 The news release states that when police arrived, Bunch ended up being handcuffed and put in a squad car based on false statements from the manager and company, and Bunch had a panic attack in the car and fractured a bone in his face as a result.
-The incident left him with PTSD, according to the news release, which damaged his relationships with his wife and daughter.

 Pinkerton was criminally charged for the incident and convicted of fourth-degree assault in May 2021.
 He was sentenced to 18 months' probation and required to complete a 6-month anger management program.
+KGW talked with Retriever Towing about the judgement and a representative of the company called the incident unfortunate, but also blamed both Pinkerton and Bunch for what happened.

 The lawsuit was separately filed in June 2022.
 The jury awarded Bunch $925,000 in noneconomic damages and $260,000 in punitive damages.